How to Create and Implement a Parking Policy

 - Evaluate your performance through a regular workflow

 When you set up a follow-up action, you will see the progress that the parking policy has brought.
-You can do this by getting feedback from your staff on the satisfaction level and adjust according to this feedback.
-The staff are the users, and a parking policy could be a massive change for them, and this is why you must listen to them to understand how it fulfils their needs.
+You can do this by getting feedback from your staff on the satisfaction level and adjusting according to this feedback.
+The staff are the users, and a parking policy could be a massive change for them, and this is why you must listen to them to understand how it fulfills their needs.

 Now that you know about the parking policy, how to create and how to implement it.
 It is time to get started and make everyone happy through the use of the parking lot.
 It will also bring lots of benefits, not just for the staff but also for the company.
 The HR department will save more time that would have been used to settle parking lot disputes; there will be a healthier work environment and limited complaints.